A Proposal

 The church's sexual ethic has failed — not just culturally, but textually.
 Here is what Scripture actually suggests, and why it matters.

-Purity culture's sexual ethic has failed.
-Not theologically — though as we've shown, the theology is deeply questionable — but pragmatically.
+Purity culture's sexual ethic has failed — not just theologically, though as we've shown, the theology is deeply questionable.
+It has failed pragmatically.
 An estimated 15,000 churches closed in 2025 alone, a record, with the National Council of Churches projecting 100,000 closures in the years ahead — a projection that assumes current trends stabilize rather than worsen.

 30% of U.S. adults attend church weekly, down from 42% two decades ago